We may get commissions for purchases made through links in this post.

 Marty is an integral member of the observatory team and his name can be seen on the board listing all overnight staff members.
 Marty also “writes” for the Mount Washington quarterly magazine, sent out to the site’s supporters, sharing his summit experiences with the readers.

 It is now November, and Mount Washington is closed to visitors.
 It is way too cold and windy for any tourist to drive up there, let alone hike.
 But if you happen to visit next summer, keep your eyes open.
-You may be able to take a few snapshots that capture not only the splendid views but also of one beautiful black kitty.
+You may be able to take a few snapshots that capture not only the splendid views but also one beautiful black kitty.